miroslavpopovic/aspnetcore-workshop/docs/02-tools-and-templates.md

 This will generate a lot of files under your Identity area.
 Note that ASP.NET Core Identity pages are implemented using Razor Pages that we have mentioned above.

 A specially interesting file is `Account\Manage\EnableAuthenticator.cshtml`.
 It contains the instruction on how to add third-party QR-code generator.
-Use that as an exerecise.
+Use that as an exercise.

 Running the application is as simple as pressing `F5` key.
 With it, a debugger will be started and the application will run under IIS Express server (by default).
 The defaults are different when project is created from the CLI without specifying any arguments.